 Fit to Child

-Anders is 8 months, 20 lbs and 27″ and is just moving into the Pria 85 from his rear facing only seat.
+Our 8 month old model weighs 20 pounds and is 27″ inches tall.
+He’s just moving into the Pria 85 from his rear facing only seat.
 The straps are just below his shoulders on the lowest setting and he is using the inner crotch buckle position.
 The strap covers are fairly large and a bit bulky on him so he is using the Pria 85 without the harness covers, which are easily removable with velcro along the sides.

-Maverick is 3.25 years old, weighs 30 lbs and is 36″ tall.
+This 3 year old weighs 30 pounds and is 36″ tall.
 He was very comfortable riding in the Pria 85 rear facing and his mom knows that he still is safest rear facing and loves that the Pria gives him plenty of room to grow.

 Installation of the Pria 85 was just as easy as rear facing, but did, again, require some attention to detail.
 There are several methods for forward facing installation, and all have specific rules that depend on the child’s weight:

-- If the child is between 22-40 lbs, 29-43″, install the Pria 85 in recline position 2 using either LATCH or seat belt with tether.
+- If the child is between 22-40 pounds, 29-43″, install the Pria 85 in recline position 2 using either LATCH or seat belt with tether.

 This requirement could prove problematic – there is no overlap in the weight and height requirements for using position 1 versus position 2, so if a child is in the weight range for position 1 but the height range for position 2, the manual is unclear which position should be used for that child.